JackSzwergold/Writing/memories/Raves and Erasure.md

 Anyway, that paints the picture of who Pete was to an extent.
 Another aspect of his persona was he liked going to raves in the 1990s with a friend of all they nicknamed “Big Dumb Dave.”

-Dave was a nice guy.
-Liked Erasure.
-Todd always thought that was funny because Erasure was a “gay” band.
+Dave wasn’t really dumb at all… In fact he was a nice guy.
+And the most I knew about him at one point was simply that he liked the electro-pop band *Erasure*.
+I knew this befoere I even met Dave because Todd the asshole always thought that it was funny that Dave liked “Erasure

  “Does he know they’re gay!
 Maybe he’s gay!
 Big dumb Dave is gay!
 He’s gay!!!”
 Todd shouted once at a bar.

 Anyway, Pete was—and still is—a pothead bully.
 I ran into him at some party in the Lower East Side.
 He’s sitting in the kitchen and smoking a pot pipe as if it was a crack piper knowing how angry his energy was, maybe it was pot?
 Or meth?
 Anyway he mocked me for getting fired from the Onion.
 Sitting in the corner and saying, “Is this the guy who got fired?
 Good luck to you!
 Nice to know you!”
 Anyway, that’s a tangent.